How are clients’ needs changing in the Middle East?

 Traditionally when families looked to invest abroad, it was in large into real estate – an asset class they were comfortable with – in the UK and the US for example.

-We have conversations about the desire to diversify into multiple asset classes beyond real estate, technology is king to take the family business global, and discovering new emerging talent.
+We have conversations about the desire to diversify into multiple asset classes beyond real estate, technology to take the family business global, and discovering new emerging talent.

 Which are the preferred jurisdictions of clients seeking succession planning?

 The Channel Islands is favoured by many families and their advisors.
-Reputation, wealth of advise and knowledge available, and cultural understanding are some of the drivers.
+Reputation, wealth of advice and knowledge available, and cultural understanding are some of the drivers.

 What are the key factors influencing jurisdiction choices?